kronkltd/jiksnu/readme.md

+# Jiksnu ("zheek snoo")

+Jiksnu is a Lojban compound word (lujvo) for the words "Jikca Casnu".
+This translates roughly to "is a social type of interaction"

+## About Jiksnu

 Jiksnu is a social network in a box.

-This is very much alpha at this point.
-I am only putting this out there because it was my New Years resolution to release come code.

-Jiksnu is a Lojban word meaning roughly "Social Interaction"
+Jiksnu is built on top of the Ciste framework, and makes extensive use of it's MVC framework and view and routing helpers.

+## Security Warnings

+This is project is still very much alpha-level software.
+I would not recommend storing any important data until a full security audit can be performed.

+For example, the passwords are still being stored in plain text and authorization is not checked for the various actions.

+## License

 I am reluctantly releasing this under the GPL as I'm using Tigase as the XMPP server component.

+## Technologies Used

-For the HTTP component, I am using Jetty.
-It's written in Clojure 1.3, built with Maven, uses MongoDB as the datastore, and Abdera for Atom generation and parsing.
+For the HTTP component, I am using Aleph.
+It's written in Clojure 1.3, built with Maven, uses MongoDB and Redis as the datastores, and Abdera for Atom generation and parsing.

-All of the tests are written in Lazytest.
+All code was written in Emacs.

-The web component is using Compojure, but on top of that I'm using my render-ring framework to build a MVC framework.

-I have built a Ring-like library for XMPP dispatch.
-This will convert received packets into Clojure hash maps.
-These hash-maps will be matched to produce an action and format pair which is then used by render-ring.

-This application started life as a project to produce a Tigase plugin.
-Since then it was expanded so that the application embeds the Tigase server and the Jetty server as well.

-While much of the XMPP framework was working at one time, there have been substantial refactoring since then, and the XMPP component is not guarenteed to work at this time.

-At this point, there is no security whatsoever.
-There is a mechanism in the HTTP interface to supply a username, but no password.
-None of the actions restrict if you are logged in or not.
+## Donate

+If you would like to help support this project, send your bitcoin to 1PKVaib8p7ypnmuovtRE8YN3yPkkY3JjPa